Coral Reefs in the Pacific

 These methods are used consistently across the Pacific Islands region to enable comparative ecosystem analyses across diverse biogeographic, environmental, oceanographic, and socioeconomic (human-use) gradients.
 Since 2000, we have been collecting data on corals, reef fishes, algae, invertebrates, microbes, and ocean chemistry.
 This long-term monitoring program helps us assess the status and health of coral reef ecosystems throughout the U.S. Pacific.
 Our Pacific RAMP surveys align with the National Coral Reef Monitoring Plan and contribute scientific information that is essential to protect, conserve, and restore coral reef resources by maintaining healthy ecosystem function.

 Coral Health and Threats

-Coral cover—and the balance between corals versus algal dominance on reefs—can indicate the overall health of the reef ecosystem.
-Tracking trends in coral cover over time can be used to assess the resistance (ecological stability) and resilience (ability to recover) to disturbances, a critical indicator for long-term survival of coral reef ecosystems.
-Divers survey shallow reefs using rapid ecological assessment methods to measure coral cover, mortality, demography, bleaching, and disease.
+Coral cover—and the balance between coral and algal dominance on reefs—can indicate the overall health of the reef ecosystem.
+Trends in coral cover over time can be used to assess the resistance (ecological stability) and resilience (ability to recover) to disturbances, a critical indicator for long-term survival of coral reef ecosystems.
+Our divers survey shallow reefs using rapid ecological assessment methods to measure coral cover, mortality, demography, bleaching, and disease.

 - Rapid ecological assessments: Scuba divers swim along transects and stop at specific sites above reefs to photograph and document coral condition and fish species.